Teen Drivers

 Families can take steps to help teens drive safely and stay safe:

 • Be an example for your child.
 Model good driving behavior for your child.
-Keep your eyes on the road, hands on the wheel and model the behaviors you want your child to have as a driver.
+Wear your seatbelt on every ride.
+Keep your eyes on the road and hands on the wheel, and model the behaviors you want your child to have as a driver.
 Children will notice the difference between your driving and how you’re telling them to drive.
 Teen drivers often learn from watching adults drive.

-• Limiting the number of passengers in the car while your child drives
+• Limiting the number of passengers in the car while your teen drives

 • Hours your teen can drive

 • Know your state’s laws.
-Many states have graduated driver licensing laws that enforce guidelines on teen drivers.
+Every state has graduated driver licensing laws that enforce guidelines for teen drivers.
 Additionally, many states have novice driver provisions within distracted driving laws.
 Talk to your child about these laws, including the consequences for breaking the graduated licensing law or distracted driving laws.

 • Set consequences.
-If your child breaks a rule you’ve set around driving, consider suspending their driving privileges or further limit when they can drive or the places they can drive to.
-Additionally, limiting access to a phone or other electronic devices as punishment could be seen as a serious consequence for their actions.
+If your child breaks a rule you’ve set around driving, consider suspending their driving privileges or further limiting when they can drive or the places they can drive to.
+Additionally, limiting access to a phone or other electronic devices could be seen as a serious consequence for their actions.

 What Teen Drivers Can Do